jermaineacummins-ux/jermaineacummins-ux.github.io/README.md

 # J.A.
 Cummins

-Freelance IT Consultant | Orbiq B.V. | Tilburg, Netherlands
+Freelance IT Consultant | Tilburg, Netherlands

 ## About me
 IT Project Manager and Business Analyst with 7+ years of experience in manufacturing IT, cloud infrastructure and GxP regulated environments.